 Using a similar methodology as the above, assessing search volume over time, we can see growth in demand for services over time as well.
 We’ve assessed search volume for queries like “SEO consultant” and “SEO agency,” (amongst others) over time.

-We added up global searches for each month of the year from 2016 to 2021 and found that demand for services has also increased over the last half decade.
+We added up global searches for each month of the year from 2016 to 2022 and found that demand for services has also increased over the last half decade.
 Much like with jobs and courses, demand surged astronomically throughout the pandemic.
+Although many of the search terms took a dip in 2021, all 4 of the keywords showed a marked year-on-year increase in 2022.

 |Year||seo agency||seo services||seo company||seo consultant|